Health and wellbeing

 The health category of our Local Offer sets out the range of services that are available in Brent for children and young people with SEND and their families.

 Most health services are universal, which means they are available to everyone and you do not need an assessment or referral to use them.
 Find details of your local health services.

 Most children and young people with SEND will have their needs met by universal services.
 They include:

-If you are worried about your child's development there is lots of information available about different types of SEND.
+If you are worried about your child's development there is lots of information available to help you.
+Read about:

 Children and young people who have a disability or complex needs, which cannot be met through universal services alone, may also need help from targeted services.

 Health services at this level are specially designed to support and treat people with certain conditions and normally you will have to be assessed and referred to the service by certain professionals, for example, your GP, child’s school, health visitor or social worker.